Nozbe/NoOffice.org/_book/team.md

 ## Sometimes the only thing that's constant… is the job!

 Another of our team members is Luke, one of our customer support reps, who works only part time for Nozbe.
 Luke thrives on change.
 He's been living in 30 apartments by now.
+Or more, I lost count.
 He's moved to different countries, he's been living in Poland, Belgium and the Netherlands.
 He hates boredom.
 He loves to shake things up.

 Yet the only thing that's constant in his life is his job at Nozbe.
 This job that goes with him and that he can perform (and he does it really well!) on his laptop from anywhere in the world.
 This one constant job that enables him his crazy almost catch-me-if-you-can kind of lifestyle.
-Recently on one of our one-on-one conversations he admitted to me: "Michael, everything changes in my life… except for my work at Nozbe".
+Recently on one of our one-on-one conversations he admitted to me: *"Michael, everything changes in my life… except for my work at Nozbe".*

 ## Can I grow the team like this forever?

-Now, that I have more than 20 people on my team (and we've had a team of this size for a number of years now), I can with full confidence say, that yes - you can grow a team without a central office.
+Now, that I have more than 20 people on my team (and we've had a team of this size for a number of years now), I can say with full confidence, that yes - you can grow a team without a central office.
 And there are much bigger teams than mine.
 There are companies twice or three times bigger than Nozbe with an all-remote workforce.
 There are even 1000+ people companies that don't have an office.
 We'll talk about them in more detail in the next chapters of this book.

 Back to Tom - my first hire is still with me.
 But he's not in college anymore.
 He lives back in his home town.
 With his wife and two boys.
 And he's the CTO of Nozbe.
-Over the 12 years with us he's life situation changed dramatically yet his job remained the same.
+Over 12 years with us he's life situation changed dramatically yet his job remained the same.

-## The one thing: Lifestyle can change while work stays the same.
+## One thing: Lifestyle can change while work stays the same.

 As a "no office" company you can not only hire the best person for a job, but you can do so much more - you can boost your team members' lifestyle.
 They get to choose where and how they live.
-When their situation changes, they graduate, they marry, they have kids, they move to a different location… and their work remains the only constant thing in their lives.
+When their personal situation changes, they graduate, they marry, they have kids, they move to a different location… and their work remains the only constant thing in their lives.